 I bought a Wilson 2 meter HT from K4SPS in 1988 and an old Tempo One HF rig and built a tee network tuner to feed a G5RV.
 An Icom 735 followed in 1990 and an Icom 7200 in 2011 which is my current rig.
 In 1989 I upgraded to Extra.
 I took this with VE at the Virginia Beach Hamfest.

-I have managed to work some 275 countries using both SSB and CW.
+I have managed to work some 276 countries using both SSB and CW.
 I have Mixed, SSB and CW DXCC & WAC, SSB WAZ ,Mixed and CW WAS, and CW and Mixed WPX.

 I am a member of ARRL, QCWA, 10-10, The Virginia Phone Net and the Grave Yard Net.
 I chase DX on HF CW and SSB and Rag Chew on 75.
 I still enjoy building things and do upon occasion.
 But mostly work CW using a J-38 straight key.